GSA/piv-guides/pages/index.md

 ## Introduction to PIV Guides

-Welcome to the Personal Identity Verification (PIV) Guides!
+Welcome to the **Personal Identity Verification** (PIV) Guides!
 On these pages you will find information on how to implement common PIV configurations at your organization.
-These guides are a _work in progress_ and we welcome and need contributions from our colleagues.
+These guides are [open source](https://github.com/gsa/piv-guides) and a _work in progress_ and we [welcome contributions]({{ site.baseurl }}/contribute/) from our colleagues.

 The guides focus on using PIV credentials for _logical access_ such as authenticating to networks or applications, or digitally signing and encrypting.
 Using PIV for _physical access_ will be covered under another section of the playbooks.